 Broadly, non-compete clauses prevent employees from going and working for a competitor in a certain geographical area for a certain amount of time after their employment has come to an end

-Case law has determined that post termination restrictions are enforceable only if they are no wider than is reasonable in order to protect the employer’s legitimate business interests, such as protecting confidential information and customer contact details.
+Case law has determined that post termination restrictions are enforceable only if they are no wider than is reasonable in order to protect the employer’s legitimate business interests, such as protecting confidential information and customer contacts.

 Why a 3 month cap on non-compete clauses?